yonestar/Ashar_2023_PRT_reattribution/README.md

 ## Dependencies

 CanlabCore (for various plotting and modelling functions):
-Parrot (for the analyses using that toolbox):
+Parrot (for the analyses using that toolbox): brewermap for plot colors
+Mediation Toolbox for mediation analyses